Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): System Description

-The legitimate communications link between the BS and the UE is 5G NSA with i) a New Radio (NR) cell Time Division Duplex (TDD) in band $N78$ and ii) an LTE cell Frequency Division Duplex (FDD) in band $B1$.
-The Center Frequency (CF) for the jamming signal is selected at the CF for $N78$ ($3.49$ GHz), uplink $B1$ ($1.95$ GHz), and downlink $B1$ ($2.14$ GHz).
-Different power levels of the jamming signal are selected to compare their impacts.
+As depicted in Fig.~\ref{fig:system_model}, the legitimate communications link between the BS and the UE is 5G NSA with i) a New Radio (NR) cell Time Division Duplex (TDD) in band $N78$ and ii) an LTE cell Frequency Division Duplex (FDD) in band $B1$.
+The Center Frequency (CF) for the jamming signal is selected as the respective CF for band $N78$ ($3.50$ GHz), uplink band $B1$ ($1.95$ GHz), and downlink band $B1$ ($2.14$ GHz).
+Different power levels of the jamming signal are selected to compare their respective impact on the performance metrics measured at the UE.
 At these power levels, the legitimate communications link is still affected but without a call drop which is the area of interest for this work.
+In this implementation, the duration between consecutive time samples is $180$ ms, i.e., it is the period at which consecutive samples of $\mathbf{Y}[n]$ are logged.

-Two types of supervised machine learning models were constructed and evaluated for comprehensive coverage.
-The first type is an instantaneous discriminative model which is used for detecting known types of interference within short intervals ($<180$ ms).
-The second type is a time series-based sequential neural network model, e.g., those from the recurrent neural network (RNN) family.
+Two broad categories of supervised machine learning models were constructed and evaluated for comprehensive coverage.
+The first category is an instantaneous discriminative model which is used for detecting known types of interference within short intervals ($<180$ ms).
+The second type is a time series-based sequential model, typically based on neural networks, e.g., those from the recurrent neural network (RNN) family.
 Such sequential models are better suited for detecting known types of interference having a relatively longer duration ($>180$ ms), and therefore, can exploit underlying temporal correlations.
-The performance of both types of models is evaluated using the dataset generated as described in Table~\ref{waveform}, and is detailed in Sec.~\ref{performance_evaluation}.
+Sec.~\ref{sec:machinelearningmodel} provides the detailed architecture of these two categories of models and their corresponding performance evaluation using the dataset generated as described in Table~\ref{tab:waveforms_description} is detailed in Sec.~\ref{sec:performance_evaluation}.